ctrlplanedev/docs/use-cases.md

 Two types of _integrations_ are required: Job Agents and Resource Providers.

 I must create at least one _Job Agent_ to trigger updates on my assets.
-An example is a Github Agent that can trigger Github Actions which subsequently deploy software.
+An example is a Github Agent that can trigger Github Actions, which subsequently deploys software.

-I must also set up at least one _Resource Provider_ to detecty what is in my infrastructure.
+I must also set up at least one _Resource Provider_ to detect what is in my infrastructure.
 In `ctrlplane` terminology these scan for available _resources_.
 A resource can be any number of things: a Kubernetes cluster in a cloud provider, a physical server, a Terraform workspace, a VPC or even something as small as an AWS Lambda.